Introduction

 virtualMachineIPAddressName: linux-vm-7prpx

-Even if the vmip resource is deleted, it remains leased to the current project/namespace for another 10 minutes, and there is an option to re-lease it upon request:
+Even if the vmip resource is deleted, IP address remains rented for the current project/namespace for another 10 minutes.
+Therefore, it is possible to reoccupy it on request:

 d8 k apply -f - <<EOF